tobias-walle/rush/README.md

-# This project is not maintained anymore.
-Please use other alternatives for now.
+**This project is not maintained anymore.
+Please use other alternatives like [create-react-app](https://github.com/facebook/create-react-app).**